Shopping Cart

 vs. more rants

-Others have not been so charitable.
+Others weren't so charitable.
 One felt rich barbarian spa freaks had stormed the gates, crowding out everyday people.
+From Martinez, CA, an old post by shastadaisey:

 "The earth goddesses have now been replaced by rude people in BMWs who leave you standing while they lay in the sauna.
-The sage weavers [smudge bundlers] have been replaced by signs with rules.
+The sage weavers [smudge stick bundlers] have been replaced by signs with rules.
 It used to be a wonderful relaxing experience, but... truly peaceful earth-loving folks can't afford to participate anymore..."

 Also: "I've loved this place for 20 years, but am disappointed in the recent changes. " (Benicia B., S.F.)